 In Model UN, as in actual diplomacy, your attire is your first statement to the room.
-The standard attire is "Business Formal" because you are simulating a professional diplomatic environment, not a college classroom.
+The standard is "Business Formal" because you are simulating a professional diplomatic environment — and stepping into that headspace, even through what you wear, genuinely helps.

 The accepted standard across all international UN committees (UNGA, UNSC, UNHRC).
 You cannot go wrong with this.